Chirality-Induced Orbital Selectivity through Linear-Orbital Coupling

-In Fig.~\ref{fig3}(a), the transmittance difference $\Delta T$ is shown as a function of $V_0$ and $\omega$, similar to Fig.~\ref{fig2}(a), but now for the linear-orbital coupling based on the DNA parameters ($\beta = \beta_{\rm DNA}$).
+In Fig.~\ref{fig3}(a), the transmittance difference $\Delta T$ is shown as a function of $V_0$ and $\omega$, similar to Fig.~\ref{fig2}(a), but now for the linear-orbital coupling based on DNA-scale parameters ($\beta = \beta_{\rm DNA}$).
 In this strong-coupling regime, the electron’s energy can no longer be expressed simply as the sum of the OAM energy and the kinetic energy in the $z$-direction, and thus the analysis used in the weak-coupling regime of Fig.~\ref{fig2} is no longer applicable.
 However, the strong coupling gives rise to richer OAM dynamics and enhanced orbital selectivity.
-In contrast to the weak-coupling case, orbital selectivity with non-zero $\Delta T$ appears even in the absence of the potential barrier ($V_0 = 0$), due to the OAM-dependent reflection at the interface between the input and chiral regions (see Fig.~S3 in the SM).
+In contrast to the weak-coupling case, orbital selectivity with non-zero $\Delta T$ appears even in the absence of the potential barrier ($V_0 = 0$), due to the OAM-dependent reflection at the interface between the input and chiral regions (see Fig.~SI.3 in the SI).
 Notably, $\Delta T$ in Fig.~\ref{fig3}(a) is one to two orders of magnitude larger than in the weak-coupling case in Fig.~\ref{fig2}(a), over a broad range of $V_0$ and $\omega$.
 This enhanced orbital selectivity still originates from the coupled change in linear and orbital angular momenta, as can be seen from the fact that $\Delta T$ vanishes when the factors ${\rm e}^{\pm iz/P}$ in Eq.~(\ref{eq:H_cd}), which shift the linear momentum conditioned on the OAM transitions, are removed.
 We find that for $V_0\lesssim{\rm KE}_0 = 1\,{\rm eV}$, $\Delta T$ remains positive, whereas for $V_0\gtrsim 1\,{\rm eV}$, $\Delta T$ can take both positive and negative values.
-For the data shown in Fig.~\ref{fig3}(a), the orbital polarization, defined as the transmittance difference $\Delta T$ divided by the total transmission probability, reaches several tens of percent, up to $80\,\%$ (see Fig.~S4 in the SM).
+For the data shown in Fig.~\ref{fig3}(a), the orbital polarization, defined as the transmittance difference $\Delta T$ divided by the total transmission probability, reaches several tens of percent, up to $80\,\%$ (see Fig.~SI.4 in the SI).
+This high orbital polarization arises primarily from the initial-OAM-dependent transition to $\ket{0,0}$, analogous to the weak-coupling case shown in Fig.~\ref{fig2}(c), as confirmed numerically by the OAM spectrum of the transmitted wave packet (see Fig.~SI.5 in the SI).
 When the handedness of the 3D chiral potential is reversed, the sign of $\Delta T$ and the orbital polarization also reverse, while the line shapes in Fig.~\ref{fig3}(a) remain unchanged.